Looking for a unique shareable app that’s easy and affordable? These Canned Tuna Nachos have you covered!

 The addition of fresh avocado, lime juice, and diced red onion to the canned tuna makes for the perfect topping to this quick and easy appetizer recipe.

-Canned Tuna Nachos Ingredients
+Canned Tuna Nachos Ingredient Highlights

-- Tuna.
 Canned tuna in water works best, but if you have canned tuna in oil, that will work, too.
 Just omit the extra oil added below.

-- Lime juice.
 You should be able to get enough juice from 1/2 lime, leaving the other half to garnish your nachos with.

 Tuna Nachos Tips and Tricks